Transaction Monitoring: How AI Improves Performance and Efficiency

 Transaction monitoring should work in real-time and batch mode.
 Some companies call real-time transaction monitoring ‘transaction screening.’

-• Real-time transaction monitoring can block a transaction likely to be fraudulent, deflecting an alert.
-It can also help manage the emerging issues cause by RTP, where criminals exploit RTP to beat batch-based transaction monitoring.
+- Real-time transaction monitoring can block a transaction likely to be fraudulent, deflecting an alert.
+It can also help manage the emerging issues caused by RTP, where criminals exploit RTP to beat batch-based transaction monitoring.
+This is crucial in detecting and preventing financial crimes such as money laundering and terrorist financing.

-• Batch-based transaction monitoring can queue transactions requiring human review and combine 1,000s of data signals into a simple visual case management system and network graph to file a timely SAR.
+- Batch-based transaction monitoring can queue transactions requiring human review and combine 1,000s of data signals into a simple visual case management system and network graph to file a timely SAR.
+This method is essential for creating a 'paper trail' for regulators to follow in their investigations of financial crimes.

 Batch Transaction Monitoring, also called post-event monitoring, is best for transactions that need to be manually reviewed.
 In Batch Transaction Monitoring, you can have the ability to create complex rules, as it is sometimes challenging to create complex rules in real-time without impacting performance.